epam/NGB/docs/md/user-guide/target-identification.md

         - a line for a full protein length
         - one or several color rectangles - each for the specific conserved domain.
 Different domains are drawn by different colors, the same domains are drawn in the same colors

+Homologous genes table supports:

-Table supports filtering by columns _Target_, _Species_ and _Homology Type_.
-To filter the displayed list - specify the desired value(s) to the filter field(s) under headers row.
+- **_filtering_** by columns _Target_, _Species_ and _Homology Type_ - to filter the displayed list, specify the desired value(s) to the filter field(s) under headers row.
+- **_column transfer_** - you may easily set the own order of table columns - just click any column header and holding the left mouse button drag and drop the column header to the desired place.

 To export table content in CSV format - click the corresponding [**Export**](#export-section) button above the table.
 Export to the local workstation will be started automatically.